WladWD/algorithm-lab/src/data_structures/lock_free/barrier/README.md

 This ensures that:

 - All work done by producers before the final `count_down()` is visible to consumers after `wait()` returns.

-> Implementation details (spinning vs. blocking, futex/condvar usage) are intentionally kept simple and explicit so that the code serves as a learning tool for the C++ memory model.

 ---